NEstelami/ZAPD/docs/xml_files.md

 The following will be a list of the resources/tags supported by ZAPD, and the attributes needed by each one.
 It's worth noting that every tag expects a `Name="gNameOfTheVariable"`.

-For most tags inside a `<File>` tag you should also set a `Offset` attribute.
+For most tags inside a `<File>` tag you should also set an `Offset` attribute.
 This is the offset (within the file) of the resource you are exporting.

 ### `File`